 It was in 1820 that Lt Edward Bransfield Royal Navy, made the first confirmed sighting of mainland Antarctica.
-That first sighting, 200 years ago, was the start of a period of intensive exploration of the Southern Ocean and Antarctica itself.
+That first sighting was the start of a period of intensive exploration of the Southern Ocean and Antarctica itself.

-The late 1800’s and early 1900’s saw the ‘Heroic Age’ of Polar Exploration.
-Outstanding in their personal contributions to this period, were the British explorers Sir Ernest Shackleton and Sir Robert Falcon Scott.
-However, the Heroic age of Polar Exploration had other great contributors from across the globe.
-Figures such as Roald Amundsen and Douglas Mawson, were instrumental in unlocking the interior of the Antarctic Continent.
-Others, like Jean-Baptiste Charcot, who Scott liked, collaborated with and referred to as ‘The Gentleman of the Pole,’ explored the Coast of the Antarctic Peninsula.
-Each, in their own way, undertook incredible challenges; seeking to forge into regions that had not been explored before.
-As well as their efforts to tread where no one else had stood before, they also contributed immensely to the global pool of scientific knowledge about the Antarctic.
+The late 1800s and early 1900s saw the ‘Heroic Age’ of polar exploration.
+Outstanding in their personal contributions to this period were the British explorers Sir Ernest Shackleton and Sir Robert Falcon Scott.
+However, early polar exploration had other great contributors from across the globe.
+Figures, such as Roald Amundsen and Douglas Mawson, were instrumental in unlocking the interior of the Antarctic continent.
+Others, such as Jean-Baptiste Charcot, who Scott liked, collaborated with and referred to as ‘The Gentleman of the Pole,’ explored the coast of the Antarctic Peninsula.
+Each, in their own way, undertook incredible challenges, forging into new territory.
+They also contributed immensely to the global pool of scientific knowledge about the Antarctic.
 All these individuals displayed the most outstanding levels of resilience, leadership, commitment, endurance, and exceptional vision.
 It could be argued that the person who most epitomised these qualities, was Sir Ernest Shackleton or, as he was better known, ‘The Boss’.

-Despite the tribulations he suffered, Shackleton returned to the Antarctica in 1921 to lead a further scientific expedition.
-Sadly though, Shackleton’s ‘Quest’ Expedition was never to begin in earnest, as he suffered a fatal heart attack on the morning of 5 January 1922.
-It was Shackleton's demise that has come to be regarded as the final chapter of the 'Heroic Age of Antarctic Exploration'.
-It is Shackleton’s example that now inspires;
+Despite the tribulations he suffered during the Endurance expedition, Shackleton returned to the Antarctica in 1921 to lead a further scientific expedition.
+This expedition was originally known as ‘The Shackleton-Rowett Expedition,’ as the main financial backer was John Quiller Rowett, a wealthy individual who was committed to scientific research.
+It was only later that the expedition became more commonly known as the ‘Quest Expedition,’ after the MV Quest which was Shackleton’s final ship, obtained for the Antarctic Expedition.
+Sadly though, Shackleton’s ‘Quest’ was never to begin in earnest, as he suffered a fatal heart attack on the morning of 5 January 1922.
+It was Shackleton's demise that has come to be regarded as the final chapter of the 'Heroic Age of Antarctic Exploration,' but it is those very values and Shackleton’s example that now inspires:

 "Expedition Antarctic Quest 21"